yahluo-dev/imap-client-isa/README.md

 - The time the program has to wait to conclude that the server does not respond depends on the number of entries returned by `getaddrinfo()`.
 - System tests need improvement and assume a certain server state, not easily reproducible.
 - The parser does not implement the entirety of the grammar.
 For example, it does not support message continuation requests.
+- The receiver has a fixed-size buffer for received data.